google/mechahamster/readme.md

 ## Motivation

-[MechaHamster][] serves as a demonstration, sample, and reference for integrating the [Firebase][] with the [Firebase Unity SDK][], and [Daydream][] with the [Google VR SDK for Unity][] into a game project.
+[MechaHamster][] serves as a demonstration, sample, and reference for integrating [Firebase][] with the [Firebase Unity SDK][], and [Daydream][] with the [Google VR SDK for Unity][] into a game project.